nbiederbeck/cryptobot/README.md

 # cryptobot
-A telegram not written in python which gives you different information about some cryptocurrencies.
+A telegram bot written in python which gives you different information about some cryptocurrencies.